erfan226/erfan226.github.io/cv.markdown

 - **Funded by Guilan Science and Technology Park (GSTP) To Develop an Online Shopping Platform with Image Similarity Search**

 ### Publications
 - Karim, A.A., & Bahrani, M. (2022).
-Product Review Classification Using Deep Learning, The Second Conference On Artificial Intelligence and Soft Computing in the Humanities (accepted for publication) <!---Add pages of the published paper like: https://www.scribbr.com/apa-examples/conference-paper/-->
+Product Review Classification Using Deep Learning, *The Second Conference On Artificial Intelligence and Soft Computing in the Humanities* (accepted for publication) <!---Add pages of the published paper like: https://www.scribbr.com/apa-examples/conference-paper/ -->

 ### Work Experience
 - **Saho Style** [[link]](https://sahostyle.com) - 2020-Present